Work for Us

 This also extends into the local community through partnerships across primary, secondary and higher education sectors as well as non-educational community partners.

-Across all of the Colleges, our aim is to support and develop the whole child to deliver a holistic education, we build intrinsic motivation and resilience, confidence and skills for life together with a passion for lifelong learning and development.
+Across all of the Communities, our aim is to support and develop the whole child to deliver a holistic education, we build intrinsic motivation and resilience, confidence and skills for life together with a passion for lifelong learning and development.

 Specialist facilities at Homewood include The Sinden Theatre, a purpose-built community theatre (where students can take up one of many aspects of Performing Arts,) designated dance and drama facilities, a radio studio, beauty salon and the Balcony Restaurant where students learn how to cook and serve food for the paying public at a professional level.
 We also have a fully-working farm where students help to care for animals and produce food.